Wide Open (film): Cast

+Music

+The film features a song entitled "She’s Just The Type for Me" with words by Bud Green and music by Sam H. Stept.
+The untitled theme song (which is played frequently throughout the film beginning with the starting titles) was composed by the same team.

 Preservation

 The film survives complete.
 It was transferred onto 16mm film by Associated Artists Productions in the 1950s and shown on television.
 A 16mm copy is housed at the Wisconsin Center for Film & Theater Research.
 It also is preserved at the Library of Congress, likely in a nitrate copy going by the library's singular F listing.